aicollectiveng/Nigeria-AI-Repository/README.md

   - [Africa’s First Neutral Multi-Tenant AI Factory (BCN × Zadara × Touchnet)](https://bcnnigeria.net/index.php/africa-s-first-neutral-ai-factory-debuts-in-nigeria-through-bcn-zadara-collaboration/)
   - [Strategic Stakeholder Learning Immersion in Singapore](https://www.linkedin.com/posts/dsnai_iclr2025-datasciencenigeria-aifornigeria-activity-7326588955150196736-wDwM/)
   - [Meta partners with RAIN to empower Nigerian AI developers](https://www.linkedin.com/posts/robotics-artificial-intelligence-nigeria-rain_agenticaicertification-metaaideveloperacademy-activity-7392679127029534720-Wyrn)
+  - [Nigeria National AI Trust — Vision Launched in London](https://guardian.ng/news/bosun-tijani-launches-nigerias-ai-trust-vision-in-london/) - Unveiled 19 June 2026 at Warwick Business School, London, and already approved by the Federal Executive Council; described as the first institution of its kind in the world, designed as a body of trustees to steer ethical AI investment beyond political cycles.
+Organised with Co-Creation Hub and the MacArthur Foundation.
+  - [Anthropic × Gates Foundation — $200m AI Commitment](https://www.anthropic.com/news) - Announced 14 May 2026: grant funding, Claude usage credits and technical support for health, education and agriculture; African-language and smallholder-agriculture datasets built under the programme will be released as public goods for governments, researchers and developers.
+  - [Bluechip Technologies Joins Anthropic's Claude Partner Network & Acquires YarnGPT](https://nairametrics.com/2026/06/12/bluechip-technologies-acquires-yarngpt-nigerian-text-to-speech-ai-built-for-local-languages/) - In June 2026 Bluechip joined Anthropic's vetted Claude Partner Network and acquired YarnGPT, the Nigerian text-to-speech startup (Yoruba, Igbo, Hausa, Nigerian-accented English) — a rare case of a hackathon project maturing into an acquisition.
+  - [NITDA × Wigwe University AI Partnership](https://techafricanews.com/) - A strategic collaboration on locally driven AI covering research, agriculture (livestock, land-use and food systems), healthcare diagnostics, digital literacy and curriculum development.
+  - [InnoPower Africa × Luma Learn AI — One Million Learners](https://innopower.africa/) - A 10 April 2026 partnership using a train-the-trainer model to expand AI tools and education to one million learners, students, teachers, families and MSMEs across the ECOWAS sub-region.
+  - [Google.org — $2.1m (₦3bn) for Nigeria's AI Future](https://blog.google/intl/en-africa/company-news/outreach-and-initiatives/partnering-for-nigerias-ai-powered-future/) - Announced late 2025 in support of the National AI Strategy, channelled through five partners: FATE Foundation with AIMS (embedding advanced AI curricula into universities), the African Technology Forum (an AI innovation challenge), and JA Africa and the CyberSafe Foundation (digital safety and public-institution cybersecurity).

 * ### **Tools & Platforms**